Skip to main content

 Adjust your ZModel

-You can include any field you want in the User model, as long as you provide the same set of fields in the context object used for creating the enhanced Prisma client.
+You can include any field you want in the User type, as long as you provide the same set of fields in the context object used for creating the enhanced Prisma client.

 The following code shows an example blog post schema: